 Child marriage and FGM/C: What you need to know

-Child marriage and female genital mutilation/cutting (FGM/C) are two harmful practices which disempower millions of women and girls throughout their lives.
-Where they exist together, the effect on girls’ lives is even greater.
+Child marriage and female genital mutilation/cutting (FGM/C) are two harmful practices which hold back millions of women and girls throughout their lives.
+Where the two exist together, the impact on girls’ lives is even greater.
 On International Day of Zero Tolerance for FGM, we look at what ties child marriage and FGM/C together, what makes them different, and how we can address them together.

-According to the World Health Organisation (WHO) female genital mutilation/cutting (FGM/C) includes any procedure that intentionally alters female genital organs for non-medical reasons.
-The procedure does not have health benefits for girls but can cause severe bleeding, problems urinating, and later cysts, infections, as well as complications in childbirth and increased risk of new-born deaths.
+Female genital mutilation/cutting (FGM/C) describes any procedure that intentionally alters female genital organs for non-medical reasons (Source: the World Health Organisation, WHO).
+It has no health benefits for girls.
+It can cause severe bleeding, problems urinating, and later cysts, infections, as well as complications in childbirth and increased risk of new-born deaths.

 What are the similarities between child marriage and FGM?

-- Both child marriage and FGM/C are driven by gender inequality and social expectations of what it means to be a girl.
+- They’re both driven by gender inequality and social expectations of what it means to be a girl.
 They are patriarchal means of controlling girls’ sexuality often linked to cultural, religious or traditional social norms.

-- Neither practice protects girls.
+- They don’t protect girls.
 Some parents and communities believe child marriage and FGM/C to be a way of protecting girls from pre-marital sex and secure a safer future for their daughters.
 In reality they are both violations of girls’ rights which have devastating consequences for their health, education and safety.

-- Neither practice is endorsed by religion yet many communities interpret their faith differently and use these practices as marker of their religious identity.
+- Neither practice is endorsed by religion.
+Many communities interpret their faith differently and use these practices as a marker of their religious identity.
 Getting religious leaders on board to debunk this myth is an important part of changing social norms.